aalmada/aalmada.github.io/_posts/2024-03-19-Unifi-controller-on-raspberry-pi.md

 If you intend to connect the Raspberry Pi to your Wi-Fi network, tick the box for **Configure wireless LAN**, and provide the necessary information.

 Enable the checkbox for **Set locale settings**, and select your timezone.
-As we won't be attaching a keyboard directly to the Raspberry Pi, choose the desired **Keyboard layout**.
+As we won't be attaching a keyboard directly to the Raspberry Pi, choose any of the options for the **Keyboard layout**.

 After configuring the settings, click **Save**, and then confirm the settings usage by clicking **Yes**.